top of page

 Prior to working in General Practice, Colin has worked in a number of different industries such as engineering, aerospace, nuclear, pharmaceutical, chemical, mining, tobacco, broadcasting, outsourcing, food, brewing, information technology, telecoms, software, consulting, local government, central government, military and healthcare.

-During his career, Colin has consulted with some of the largest organisations in the world such as Rhone Poulenc, Pfizer, Glaxo Smith Kline, South African Breweries, National Chemical products, Ministry of Defence, Dell, Apple, British American Tobacco, Huawei, Samsung, BBC, British Telecom, Kraft General Foods and Bass Breweries.
+During his career, Colin has consulted with some of the largest organisations in the world such as Rhone Poulenc, Pfizer, Glaxo Smith Kline, South African Breweries, National Chemical products, Ministry of Defense, Dell, Apple, British American Tobacco, Huawei, Samsung, BBC, British Telecom, Kraft General Foods and Bass Breweries.

 Colin has been the General Manager of an American software company in South Africa.
 He’s been the Global VP of Sales for the world leader in digital dictation solutions to healthcare.
 He was also a management consultant with KPMG.
 He’s worked in Sweden, America, Canada, South Africa, France, Spain, Portugal, Germany, Netherlands & Belgium.
 In terms of regulators, he’s worked with the U.S. Food and Drug Administration, Medical Devices Directive, Medicines and Healthcare Products Regulatory Agency, The Food Standards Agency, Nuclear Regulation Authority and the British Standards Institution to name just a few.